How to Record Vocals From a Home Studio

-Wandering how to record vocals at home and make them sound professional?
+Wandering how to record vocals at home and make them sound great?

 Not long ago, recording professional quality vocal tracks from a home studio used to be a difficult and expensive undertaking.
 Now, with so much easily-accessible information at our fingertips and lots of affordable equipment on the market, anyone can achieve industry standard vocals.

 Artists like Billie Eilish have shown us that recording vocals from home can be just as celebrated as from a professional studio, when done effectively.

 When recording vocals from home, there are three key factors that drive our choices, no matter the circumstances.